ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 4. (removed)
 5. Control system variables:
   1. Variables with the control-system-to-application direction must be written exactly once at application start by the control system adapter with their initial values from the persistency layer.
 This must be done before `ChimeraTK::ApplicationBase::run()` is called, or soon after (major parts of the application will be blocked until it's done).
 If the persistency layer can persist the `ChimeraTK::DataValidity`, the initial value should have the correct validity.
 Otherwise, initial values will always have the `ChimeraTK::DataValidity::ok`.
-  2. Variables with the application-to-control-system direction do not have an "initial value".
+  2. Variables with the application-to-control-system direction conceptually do not have an "initial value".
+The control system adapter implementation does not wait for an initial value to show up.
 The first value of these variables are written at an undefined time after the `ChimeraTK::ApplicationBase::run()` has been called.
+They might or might not be initial values of other modues.
 The control system adapter must not expect any specific behaviour.
 Entities writing to these variables do not need to take any special precautions.
 6. Device variables:
   1. Write accessors need to be written after the device is opened and the initialisation is done, as soon as the initial value is available for that variable.
 Initial values can be present through 5.a, 6.b or 7.
   2. Initial values for read accessors must be read after the device is openend and the initialsation is done.
 The read is performed with `ChimeraTK::TransferElement::readLatest()`.